apify/actor-whitepaper/README.md

 ### Storage

-TODO... explain also why we have these storage...
+TODO... explain also why we have these storage... default plus actors can use others, and anything external

+### Interactions

+Describe chaining, webhooks, running another etc.

 ## Installation and setup